-Teachers at RHS will work an additional three days during the 2011-2012 school year.
+Teachers at RHS will work an additional three days during the 2012-2013 school year.
 These days will be used for professional staff development, school culture and team building, coaching, and other SIG activities.
-Teachers will have the option to work these days from August 8 through August 10, 2011, or from August 9 through August 11, 2011.
+These additional days will occur on August 8 through August 10, 2012.
+Teacher attendance during these additional days is mandatory.